nearprotocol/stakewars/challenges/challenge004.md

 ```
 If the result is not empty, <POOL_ID> will be in the next validators set.

-You can also investigate the reason why a node is not in the current set, by using the command
+The RPC provides data on the previous epoch, to investigate the reason why a node is not in the current set:
 ```
 curl -d '{"jsonrpc": "2.0", "method": "validators", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq -c '.result.prev_epoch_kickout[] | select(.account_id | contains ("<POOL_ID>"))' | jq .reason
 ```